 Distance: 6 miles round-trip

-An engineering marvel in the late 19th century for how it helped get the transcontinental railroads all the way across the country, this old portion of the Great Northern railroad is one of our favorite historical hikes because of its pleasant amble past trickling waterfalls, across wooden bridges and near old railroad tunnels.
+Iron Goat Trail was an engineering marvel in the late 19th century for how it helped get the transcontinental railroads all the way across the country.
+This old portion of the Great Northern railroad is one of our favorite historical hikes because of its pleasant amble past trickling waterfalls, across wooden bridges and near old railroad tunnels.
 Interpretive signs explain some of the history of the region, and several stops along the way offer up views of Stevens Pass and far-off peaks.
-Bonus: the first three miles of the trail are ADA accessible.
+The first three miles of the trail are ADA accessible.

 Location: Pasco, WA

 Distance: 1.2 miles of trails

-There’s lots of Lewis and Clark history all over the Northwest, including at this state park located at the confluence of the Snake and Columbia rivers.
-Named in honor of the famous Shoshone guide, this state park was once a Lewis and Clark campsite; for thousands of years before that it served as a traditional fishing and trading area for Native Americans.
+There’s lots of Lewis and Clark history all over the Northwest, including at Sacajawea Historical State Park located at the confluence of the Snake and Columbia rivers.
+Named in honor of the famous Shoshone guide, this state park was once a Lewis and Clark campsite.
+For thousands of years before that it served as a traditional fishing and trading area for Native Americans.
 In addition to an on-site interpretive center, the park offers 1.2 miles of hiking trails, self-guided interpretive displays and more than 9,100 feet of freshwater frontage to explore.

 Location: Ilwaco, WA

 Despite its bummer of a name — which came from English Captain John Meares who in 1788 found the nearby cape but failed to find the Columbia River — Cape Disappointment does not let down.
 An eight-mile trail network winds through this state park, which is also home to two lighthouses, (how to stay overnight at the lighthouse) stunning ocean views and the Lewis and Clark Interpretive Center.

 Location: Franklin, WA (Mt.
 Rainier Area)